Updated: March 24th, 2026

 A Roth 401(k) and Traditional 401(k) differ significantly in their tax treatment.
 The following tax rules also apply to Traditional IRAs and Roth IRAs respectively.

 - Roth 401(k): Contributions are made with after-tax dollars.
-This means you likely won’t pay income taxes on your distributions provided you meet the requirements.
+This means you won’t pay income taxes on your distributions provided you meet the requirements.

 How to Minimize Taxes on 401(k) Withdrawals

-- Distributing more income early in retirement to reduce RMD tax impacts at age 73
+- Distributing more income early in retirement to reduce RMD tax impacts at age 73 and later

 How to Plan Your 401(k) Withdrawals for Retirement